Jun 2, 2023

-There’s no denying that investing is one of the best ways to build wealth.
-But with rising inflation and fears of an impending recession, many investors are wondering how to choose safe investments with high returns.
+There’s no denying that investing is one of the best ways to build wealth and accomplish your larger financial goals.
+But with rising inflation and economists going back and forth on when a recession will happen, many investors are wondering how to choose relatively safe investments with high yield.

-There are countless ways to invest, no matter your age, income, or time horizon—from low-risk investments like money market accounts to higher-risk investments like stocks or real estate.
-Every investment comes with different levels of risk, so understanding your personal risk tolerance is crucial to creating a portfolio that works in your favor.
+There are countless ways to invest, no matter your age, income, or time horizon—from low-risk investments like money market accounts to higher-risk investment options like stocks or real estate.
+Every investment comes with different levels of risk, so understanding your personal risk appetite along with the financial goal you have in mind is crucial to creating a portfolio that works in your favor.

 No matter what you choose, it’s best to diversify your portfolio with a mix of safe and risky investments.

 That’s where our comprehensive guide to high-yield investments comes into play.
-We’ve analyzed and pared down the 17 best high-yield investments to consider, and listed them from least to most risky, including:
+We’ve analyzed and pared down the 17 best investments right now to consider, grouping them by asset class:

 - High-yield savings accounts